dylanesque/MPQChampApp/README.md

 All of the above could have been caught sooner had I taken a more careful approach to planning, including drafting UI components using a solution like Storybook.

+**Don't rely on automated image optimizatios services to do the whole job for you**:

 **Use TypeScript for any full-fledged web applications:**

 - This was a minor concern for this particular project, but I've gradually come around to the time that TS saves